Your success is our highest priority.

 Does Duquesne accept students from all 50 states?

-Due to higher education regulation changes, Duquesne University School of Nursing cannot accept your application into our online nursing programs if you live in the following states: Alabama, Arizona, Louisiana, New York or Washington.
+Due to higher education regulation changes, Duquesne University School of Nursing cannot accept your application into our online nursing programs if you live in the following states: Alabama, Arizona, Louisiana, New York, Oregon, Tennessee, or Washington.

 Am I required to go to a specific testing center when I take tests for my classes?